-If you became a conditional permanent resident because one of your parents married a U.S. citizen, it's possible for you to get the conditions on your permanent residence removed and receive a long-term U.S. green card even if your parents divorce.
+If you became a conditional permanent resident because your immigrant parent married a U.S. citizen, it's possible for you to get the conditions on your permanent residence removed and receive a long-term U.S. green card even if your parents divorce.
 In most cases, that means you can and would file your own Form I-751 with USCIS, rather than being included on your immigrant parent's petition.

-You won’t necessarily have to file your own petition to remove conditions if your conditional resident parent gets divorced and files his or her own petition requesting that conditions be removed.
-(A divorcing immigrant can, in some cases, file the I-751 without the help of your U.S. citizen parent.
+You won't necessarily have to file your own I-751 petition to remove conditions if your conditional resident parent gets divorced and files his or her own petition requesting that conditions be removed.
+(A divorcing immigrant can, in some cases, file the I-751 without the help of the U.S. citizen former spouse.)

 You are going to have to file your own petition to remove the conditions on your permanent resident if you became a conditional permanent resident more than 90 days after your parent did.
 Also, you can file your own petition if you became a conditional permanent resident before that but for some reason your parent doesn't file his or her own petition or doesn't include you on that petition.

 One way to get the conditions removed from your permanent residence is to show USCIS that your parents are already divorced, and then prove that their marriage was real when it happened, not a fake marriage just to get your non-citizen parent a green card.
 You'll need a copy of your parents' divorce judgment and a lot of documents to prove that your parents' marriage was real.